 Exercises can help stabilize weak hip and knee tissues, potentially relieving pain in both joints.
 For example, research has shown that kneecap pain responds better to a combination of hip and knee strengthening exercises than it does to knee exercises alone.
 Exercises designed to strengthen your core (including lower abdominal, pelvic, and lower back muscle groups) can straighten your posture, equalizing the weight load on both sides of the body.
 Massage, heat, ice, laser therapy, and other soft tissue treatments can help promote healing and ease pain in damaged hip or knee tissues.

 Ready to make friends with your hips and knees again?
-Contact us at Prep Performance Center Lincoln Square, Irving Park, Lakeview, Horner Park, Roscoe Village & Ravenswood Chicago, IL centers to schedule an evaluation!
+Contact Prep Performance Center Lincoln Square, Irving Park, Lakeview, Horner Park, Roscoe Village & Ravenswood Chicago, IL centers to schedule an evaluation!